 For only $89, the Master Lock Wide Bluetooth Smart Padlock can protect your shed, an often overlooked part of your home.
 The strong lock connects to an app on your phone and can be locked and unlocked remotely, and you can add approved users to it, in case your neighbor ever wants to borrow the lawnmower.

-Get alerts on your smartphone if motion is detected in your home, with the SmartThings Motion Sensor; prices start as low as $40.
+Get alerts on your smartphone if a motion is detected in your home, with the SmartThings Motion Sensor; prices start as low as $40.